-On behalf of the Stockton University Police Department I would like to welcome you to our diverse and distinctive community.
-Stockton University is committed to providing a safe and secure environment for our students, faculty, staff and visitors where educational opportunities can thrive.
-This Annual Security and Fire Safety Report is prepared in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-Crime statistics include those reported to the Stockton University Police Department through local, county, state police departments and designated campus officials.
+On behalf of the Stockton University Campus Public Safety, I would like to welcome you to our diverse and distinctive community.
+Thank you for taking the time to read Stockton University's 2018 Annual Security and Fire Safety Report (ASFSR), provided in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act).
+This document contains three years of crime statistics, information on available safety resources and programming, and the annual fire safety report.
+Crime statistics include crimes reported directly to the Stockton University Police Department as well as those reported by local, county and state police departments and designated campus officials.